ZhensongQian/facebook-hive-udfs/README.md

 # HOW DO USE IT?

-Like any other UDF, silly!
+Like any other UDF, here's a sample:

-Here's a sample:

 ```
 CREATE TEMPORARY FUNCTION md5 AS 'com.facebook.hive.udf.UDFMD5';